Xubuntu/wiki.xubuntu.org/Xubuntu-21.04-Release-Notes.md

 ### Desktop

--   Hide File System and Removal Devices by default
+-   The File System and removable device icons are no longer displayed on the desktop
--   Remove the applications menu from right-click
+-   The applications menu has been removed from the desktop right-click menu

 ### Menu

--   Removed Texinfo launcher
+-   The Texinfo launcher has been removed from the menu
--   Moved Pavucontrol launcher to the Setting Manager \"Sound\" launcher
+-   The PulseAudio Volume Control launcher has been removed from the menu and replaced with a \"Sound\" option in the Settings Manager

 ### Panel

--   StatusNotifier plugin has been merged into Systray
+-   The StatusNotifier and Systray plugins have been merged and replaced with the StatusTray plugin
--   Removed separator between the clock and Systray and added padding
+-   The separator between the clock and tray icons was replaced with padding on both sides, removing the unclickable space between the plugins and giving the clock some breathing room
--   Enabled window focus support for the PulseAudio plugin
+-   The PulseAudio plugin is now configured with window focus support, improving integration with third-party music players

 ### Thunar

--   Use the path bar widget by default
+-   The path bar is now used by default, making it easier to navigate up paths
--   Enable opening folders in a new tab on middle click
+-   Folders can now be opened in a new tab by middle-clicking them
--   Disabled changing window icon for special folders
+-   Special folders (such as Home) will no longer change the window icon, adding consistency to the panel

 ## Updates